French Army moves SAP human resources into the mobile future

 Headquartered in Paris and with more than 4,000 barracks across France and the French territories, the French Gendarmerie provides public safety for more than 60 million citizens and tourists.

-With a large geographic area to cover and more than 100,000 staff, the organization needed a simple way to provide access to human resource applications.
+With a large geographic area to cover and more than 100,000 staff, the organization needed a simple way to provide access to SAP human resources applications.
 When they made the strategic decision to deploy smart phones to all of the gendarmes in France, the IT department began the transformation to move beyond the desktop.

 The gendarmerie needed to simplify access to more than 150 HR applications for its SAP users, comprised of military personal and private citizens.
 An antiquated 20-year old HR portal was neither mobile enabled, nor designed responsively, which over time, led to a poor user experience and reduced productivity.